MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-install-distribute.md

 ## Update a template app

-Sometimes, template app creators release new improved versions of their template apps, via AppSource, a direct link, or both.
+From time to time, template app creators release new improved versions of their template apps, via AppSource, a direct link, or both.

 If you originally downloaded the app from AppSource, when a new version of the template app becomes available, you get notified in two ways: